Inflation 2021: Is It Something To Worry About

 Now, look at the M3 Money supply chart

-Time to eviscerate the Inflation 2021 Argument
+Time to Test The Inflation 2021 Argument

 25-year chart of CPI

-Looks like a non-event, right.
+Looks like a non-event, right?
 For 25 years, the CPI has essentially done nothing after having peaked roughly in 2009.

 107-year chart of the CPI

 This chart effectively puts an end to the Rubbish theory of inflation.
 The CPI index would have to hit 10 before we would start to pay close attention to it.
-Today, we have a generation of spoilt brats that include the old and the young.
+Today, we have a generation of spoilt brats, including the old and the young.
 Everyone has been brainwashed into believing any crap published in a so-called respectable journal qualifies as the “word of God”.
 Less than 10% of the populace attempts to seek the truth.
 A large portion of what qualifies as science today should be classified as Pseudoscience.
 Secondly, most of today’s experts would have been classified as mental retards a few decades ago.

 What about inflation in Europe?